cado-security/product-help/docs/cado-response/export/intro.md

 * Azure Virtual Machines in VHD format
 * GCP Instances in VMDK format
-* Cado Host Triage captures (and captures from Containers) in a Zip format
+* Cado Host Triage captures (and captures from Containers) in a Zip format In to storage (S3 in AWS, Storage in Azure).

-These formats can be imported into desktop forensic tools such as:
+These formats can be downloaded from the relevant cloud consoel and imported into desktop forensic tools such as:
 * https://www.magnetforensics.com/products/magnet-axiom/
 * http://www.x-ways.net/forensics/
 * https://www.opentext.com/products/encase-forensic